Break in The Wind

 Grant Sievers hadn't seen his brother in many years.
 When they do meet up again Grant is in the middle of an investigation.
 His main objective is to arrest Dusty Blackman and stop him from smuggling guns across the boarder.
 But Dusty's wife, Carrie, proves to be a distraction.

-.
+1800.
+Late spring, eleven years later.
 A fierce wind blew across the lake and headed westward along the dunes.
 It followed the river as it wound through the hills covered with pine, spruce, maple and ash trees.
 Snow and sleet whipped around the small Ojibwa village that nestled in the valley.
-It was in a territory that the Hudson's Bay Company owned called Rupert's Land, a land that the Ojibwa still occupied as a free people.
+It was in a territory that the Hudson's Bay Company owned called Rupert's Land, a land that the Ojibwa still occupied as free people.